Public Sector

 The advanced C# course is something of a Smörgåsbord

-We have put together more topics than really fit into the average 4-day course, and that's because we want you to have plenty of choice when it comes to building the perfect course to improve your team's skills in .NET development with C#.
-Here are the topics you'll find on our standard scheduled C# advanced programming course.
+We have put together more topics than really fit into the average 4-day course, and that's because we want you to have plenty of choice when it comes to building the perfect custom course to improve your team's skills in .NET development with C# - click here to see our advanced C# course syllabus.

 Microsoft use the following phrase to describe a design pattern: "Patterns test that a value has a certain shape, and can extract information from the value when it has the matching shape.”
 This topic of the advanced course covers pattern matching with constant patterns, discard patterns, variable patterns, relational patterns, tuple patterns, property patterns and type patterns by leveraging the power of the switch operator introduced in C# 8.